iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 11.
 The sample standard deviation during training (left) and the average episode return (right) in deep sea environment.
 </div>

+Next we move onto the empty grid-world.
+Looking at the left Figure 12 we can see that all curiosity algorithms produce more consistent agents than PPO due to their sample standard deviations being lower.
+CCIM and CCIM-slimmed both actually produce consistent agents than RND and PPO in this environment.
+The right of Figure 12 also indicate that CCIM performed much better in the empty grid-world and was closer to the baselines.
+However in this environment we did once again notice the raw intrinsic reward increased then plateaued and the loss of random forward network increased during training.
+It should also be noted the confidence intervals of all the RL algorithms overlap in the empty grid-world environment.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/Empty-misc_CCIM_mean_seeds_std.png" class="img-fluid"  %}